jmuxfeldt/claude-coding-sandbox/Readme.md

 7. run `source ~/.profile` or `source ~/.bashrc`.   after that, you can cd to one of your projects on the host machine, and simply run ``claude-dev`` .
 It will start (and if necessary build) the container, and inside the container, you will already be in your project directory.

-8. Now, inside the container, Run ``claude`` .
+8. Now, inside the container, run ``claude`` .
 The first time and after a rebuild, you will be asked to authenticate.

 9. Your Claude memory and other settings are now shared correctly between the host and sandbox, *so long as you have mirrored all relevant directories with identical paths*.
 Your Claude Code now only has access to what you have mounted in the container.